-I went to Medical School at 46 and am graduating at 50.
+I went to Medical School at 46 and graduated at 50.
 However, the amount of previous "real world" experience I bring to medicine and health care is tremendously empowering, and not in the way that most people imagine.
 I have the insight, courage, and will to see and change the healthcare system in ways that others cannot.
 I combine the young physician's clarity of vision to see and call out injustice and inequality, and the older physician's courage and will to effect change.
 This of course makes me disruptive, yet hopefully in a productive, constructive way.

 I'm a geek, and a little bit of a dork.
 But I am a grown up and have made peace with that and my own skin.
 I'm a horrible dancer, but that does not keep me from dancing.
 I wish I could sing, but really all I can do is sometimes harmonize with a good singer.
 I run marathons.
 I have some physical courage, I have piloted medevac helicopters, skydived, scuba dived, rock/ice climbed, and worked as a combat medic.
 I keep a journal.
 Everything and anything else, see my twitter feed.
 I am pretty transparent, and it stretches back almost 5 years.